Cathy Ames: Part 4

 Years later, her son Cal visits her.
-Cal's goodness makes Kate uncomfortable, especially when he states his love for his father, Adam: “a curious spasm shook [Kate] — an aching twist tore in her chest.”
+Cal's goodness makes Kate uncomfortable, especially when he states his love for his father, Adam: "a curious spasm shook [Kate]—an aching twist tore in her chest."
 They have a brief conversation, in which Kate spitefully tells her son that they are just alike.
 Cal leaves, telling Kate that she is simply afraid.

 Soon afterward, the truth of Faye's murder starts to surface and Kate fears being found out.
 She covers up the truth by framing her employees Joe and Ethel, the only people who know what really happened.
 At this point, she loses the will to live, especially when she is visited by her second son Aron, who is disgusted by her.
 Literary critic Sarah Aguiar notes that this incident causes Kate to feel remorse for the first time.
 She signs over all her possessions to Aron, not Cal.
 She then commits suicide by taking a lethal dose of morphine.

 Archetypes

+Cathy Ames, like other characters in East of Eden, is archetypical.
+To Steinbeck, the book's characters were "symbol people", made to illuminate certain facets of each character's personality.
+Carter Davis Johnson argued that Ames is intentionally single-faceted and unable to access timshel, a central idea in the book representing the ability of humans to execute their own actions.
+In addition to timshel, Ames is also excluded from East of Eden's biblical allegory, instead embracing Alice's fantasy in Alice's Adventures in Wonderland by Lewis Carroll (1865).

 The Devil

 One of the main characteristics of East of Eden is the prevalent allegory with the Bible and the battle between good and evil.
-In a letter to family friend Allen Ludden, Steinbeck states that “Kate is a total representative of Satan”.
+In a letter to family friend Allen Ludden, Steinbeck states that "Kate is a total representative of Satan".

 As noted by John Timmerman, Steinbeck demonstrates the devil allegory through repeated snake-like imagery used to describe Cathy.
-In one instance in the novel, Samuel Hamilton observes that “when [Cathy] swallowed, her tongue flicked around her lips...the eyes were flat and the mouth with its small up-curve at the corners was carven”, giving a serpentine air to Cathy's demeanor.
+In one instance in the novel, Samuel Hamilton observes that "when [Cathy] swallowed, her tongue flicked around her lips...the eyes were flat and the mouth with its small up-curve at the corners was carven", giving a serpentine air to Cathy's demeanor.

 Pandora

 Cathy also takes on the Pandora persona from classic Greek mythology.
 The story goes that Zeus gave Pandora a box and commanded her not to open it.
 She ultimately disobeys and when she opens the box, she sets loose evil into the world.
-In an academic article from The Explicator, Rebecca Barnes compares Cathy to Pandora in that her “broken box brings disaster” wherever she goes.
+In an academic article from The Explicator, Rebecca Barnes compares Cathy to Pandora in that her "broken box brings disaster" wherever she goes.
 In the novel Cathy harms or destroys every life she touches: she murders her parents, drives her Latin teacher to commit suicide, shoots her husband, poisons her benefactress, and sadistically abuses (and later blackmails) countless men as a prostitute.